major/major.io/content/posts/2019/2019-12-12-thinkpad-t490-fedora-install-tips.md

 categories:
 - Blog Posts
 date: '2019-12-12'
-description: My new T490 with a 10th generation Intel CPU and a discrete NVIDIA MX250 has arrived!
+summary: My new T490 with a 10th generation Intel CPU and a discrete NVIDIA MX250 has arrived!
 Installing Linux creates some interesting challenges.
 images:
 - images/20191212-t490.png